LangStream/documentation/configuration-resources/data-storage/pinecone.md

       output-field: "value.query-result"
 ```

-In order to perform the Query you have to define the JSON for the request to the Pinecone API.
+To perform the query, define the JSON for the request to the Pinecone API.
 As usual you can use the '?' symbol as a placeholder for the fields that you specify in the "query" section.